Quickstart

 // - enable the parseArgs() and withDefaults() helpers

-By itself, healthCheck() is now just another async function you can use anywhere in your back-end.
+The resulting healthCheck() function can be used as just another async function anywhere in your back-end.

-The difference with a regular function though is that since the logic is now bundled together with its DataBridge / input + output metadata, we can easily transform it into an API route:
+The difference with a regular function, since the logic is now bundled together with its DataBridge / input + output metadata, is that we can easily transform it into an API route:

 Creating API routes from Resolvers